ghanashyams/Custom-Allocator/README.md

-# Custom-Allocator This is a custom allocator in C++ using DrDobbs Simple Memory Allocator.
-The code snippets demonstrates the usage of custom memory allocator in STL containers.
+# This is a Custom-Allocator in C++ using DrDobbs Simple Memory Allocator code.
+The code snippets demonstrates the usage of custom memory allocator in STL containers.Very efficient and fast in comparision default std compiler supplied allocator.